Snowflake-Labs/sfguide-frosty-llm-chatbot-on-streamlit-snowflake/quickstart.md

     * Use "ilike %keyword%" for fuzzy match queries.
     * Start the conversation by briefly introducing yourself, describing the table, sharing available metrics in a few sentences, and providing three example questions.

 This file should be placed in the root of your `llm-chatbot` folder.
-You can download the file from here or create an empty Python file and paste the following code:
+You can download the file from here [TODO: add link] or create an empty Python file and paste the following code:

 ````python
 import streamlit as st